Idaho Collection Agency Bond: A Comprehensive Guide

 How Much Does the Idaho Collection Agency Bond Cost?

-The Idaho Collection Agency surety bond can cost anywhere between $113 to $750 per year.
+The Idaho Collection Agency surety bond can cost anywhere between $113 to $750 per year or $12 to $75 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on a $15,000 bond requirement.

 $15,000 Collection Agency Bond Cost